Public-Design-Collective/.github/profile/README.md

 ## Strengthening design practice in Latin America's public sector

+A multi-level, open-source research repository documenting public-sector design, innovation labs, and design-informed governance across Latin America.

-**Design** has the potential to strengthen the way policy and services are transformed, focusing innovation towards people and community-centered solutions.
+**Design** has the potential to transform how policies and services are imagined, built, and delivered—shifting innovation toward community-centered and institutionally grounded solutions.

-We're a research initiative at **Northeastern University's** [Center for Design](https://camd.northeastern.edu/center-for-design/) making our datasets publicly available to advance research and practice in public sector design across Latin America.
+We're a research initiative at **Northeastern University** making our datasets publicly available to advance research and practice in public sector design across Latin America.

+This repository houses the datasets created through our ongoing, multi-phase research program.

+**Status:**
+This repository is actively under development.
+Several components—including methodological documentation, interviews, survey instruments, and additional datasets—will be added as the research progresses.

+---

 ## 💡 Our Research

-The Public Design Collective explores how design can strengthen public policy and services innovation in Latin America.
+The Public Design Collective explores how design can strengthen public policy and service innovation across Latin America.
 Our work examines:
-- Design integration in public policy
+- How design is integrated into public policy and governance
-- Institutional capacity for design practice
+- Institutional capacity for sustaining design practice
-- Regional approaches to public sector innovation
+- Regional approaches to public-sector innovation
-- Strengths and weaknesses of the ecosystem
+- Strengths, barriers, and gaps within the ecosystem
+- Longitudinal patterns in innovation labs and government design teams

 Learn more at [our site](https://publicdesigncollective.com).

 Contact us via [LinkedIn](https://www.linkedin.com/company/public-design-collective/).

+---

 ## 🗂️ Our Datasets

-We collect and share data on:
+We aim to collect and share data on:
-- Design practices in Latin America
+- Public-sector design practices
+- Innovation labs and institutional models
-- Public sector innovation initiatives
+- Project-level initiatives and design methods
+- Practitioners, teams, and organizational roles
-- Case studies and policy interventions
+- Case studies and policy interventions *(future phases)*

+All datasets are open access and include (or will include):
+- Data dictionaries and documentation
+- Citation information
+- License details
+- Sample code and usage examples
+- Notes on limitations and methodology

 ## 📊 Using Our Data